fdf-uni/ddfr/README.md

 For specific details, you can check out the [website](https://fdf-uni.github.io/ddfr/) (in case you aren't already reading this there) which is also linked in the description of the package's [GitHub repository](https://github.com/fdf-uni/ddfr/).

 Especially the [Introduction](https://fdf-uni.github.io/ddfr/articles/introduction.html) should provide you with all relevant information to get started with the package.
-After having installed the package, you can also access it within `R` using:
+If you installed the package with the relevant option (see "Installation"), you can also access this vignette within `R` using:

 ``` r
 vignette("introduction", "ddfr")
 ```

 Alternatively, if you'd prefer to view it in your browser, there is also:

 ``` r
 browseVignettes("ddfr")
 ```